shango/shango.github.io/aws_workstation.md

    - Name your security group (e.g., "vfx-workstation-sg")
    - Ensure these inbound rules exist:
      - RDP (port 3389) from your IP address
-     - Custom TCP (port 8443) from your IP address for NICE DCV
+     - Custom TCP (port 8443) from your IP address for Amazon DCV

 7. Under **Configure storage**, set up your storage volumes: